ferferroro/CoopApp/README.md

 ## Prerequisites

-These are the stuffes you need in order for the CoopApp to run.
+These are the stuffs you need in order to run the CoopApp.

 [Python 3.8](https://www.python.org/)